pydemo/databuddy/README.md

 # DataBuddy

-> "Data Buddy" is desktop UI that I wrote using Python/wxPython to help me with ad-hoc data replication.
+> "Data Buddy" is desktop UI that I wrote using Python/wxPython to help me with ad-hoc data migration.
 >
 As ETL Developer I very often need to copy trial data from downstream environment to debug data or SQL performance issues.